 Continuing Recovery after Rehab is Completed

 You’ve traveled the rocky road of addiction and climbed the steep mountain of recovery with the assistance of an excellent drug rehabilitation facility.
 Now, it’s time to step back into the real world.
-From many who have battled with substance abuse, this is actually the most difficult period.
-You are going to have to face old temptations and deal with everyday challenges in a positive way.
+For many who have battled with substance abuse, this is the most difficult period.
+You are going to have to face old temptations and deal with everyday challenges in a positive way while continuing recovery.

 Getting Prepared to Leave Addiction Behind Forever